 4. Efficiency of Backup and Restoration

-Backup and restoration procedures are expedited by smaller data files.
-Reduced file sizes allow for faster data backup and restoration, reducing downtime and increasing database availability in general.
+Smaller data files expedite backup and restoration procedures.
+Reduced file sizes allow faster data backup and restoration, reducing downtime and increasing database availability.

 Disadvantages of this DBCC Command